Jesyn History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Jesyn is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
 It is derived from the baptismal name for the son of Judd, which was a pet form for the Old English personal name Jordan.

 Early Origins of the Jesyn family